Michigan State vs. USC: Odds, spread, over/under - NCAA Tournament First Round

 Michigan State vs. USC: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 7 Michigan State Spartans (19-12) and the No. 10 USC Trojans (22-10) square off on Friday for a spot in the second round of the NCAA Tournament.
-The first-round matchup begins at 12:15 PM.
+The No. 7 seed Michigan State Spartans (19-12) will aim to beat the No. 10 seed USC Trojans (22-10) in the first round of the NCAA Tournament on Friday at Nationwide Arena.
+This contest tips off at 12:15 PM.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Michigan State vs. USC matchup.
+In this article, you will check out odds and spreads for the Michigan State vs. USC matchup across multiple sportsbooks.

 Michigan State vs. USC Game Info